American Association of Neurological Surgeons

 Brain Injury Alliance of Washington

 This group provides support, education and advocacy to survivors of brain injury and their families.
 The BIAWA publishes a newsletter and hosts an annual Gala Auction and Celebration to help raise awareness.
 This site has a great deal of information on brain injury and available resources for patients and families.

 American Syringomyelia Alliance Project

 Information about syringomyelia, Chiari malformation and related disorders, as well as message board forums.

-The project sponsors an annual medical conference linking specialists in the field with those affected by these disorders.
+The project sponsors an annual medical conference linking specialists in the field with those who are affected by these disorders.
 It also awards grants to professionals.

 Chiari and Syringomyelia Foundation

-The Chiari and Syringomyelia Foundation 501(c)(3) organization built on leadership, vision and commitment to find a cure for Chiari malformation (CM), syringomyelia (SM) and related CSF (cerebrospinal fluid) disorders.
+The Chiari and Syringomyelia Foundation is built on leadership, vision and commitment to find a cure for Chiari malformation (CM), syringomyelia (SM) and related cerebrospinal fluid disorders.
 This site includes advocacy news, research advances and patient information.